bmeviauac01/datadriven/docs/homework/GitHub.md

 ## Starting your work: git checkout

-1. [Register](https://github.com/join) a GitHub account, if you don't have one yet.
+1. [Register](https://github.com/join) a GitHub account if you don't have one yet.

 1. Open the link in the exercise description to create your repository.